01-edu/public/docs/database-structure.md

 - groupId: The group that the audit refers to.
 - auditorId: The user who's making the audit.
 - attrs: The attributes of the audits keep the feedback of the auditor for each question failed.
-- grade: 0 for failed and 1 for passed.
+- grade: A floating point number with the ratio between questions required to pass and questions approved.
+(Less than 1 means failed.
+More or equal than 1 means passed.
+More than 1 means that the student had bonus questions correct).
 - createdAt: The timestamp of the time and date of creation.
 - updatedAt: The timestamp of the last update.
 - code: The code that must be used by the auditor to start the audit.
+This code is set to null after the audit is expired.
-- resultId: The result of the audit.
+- resultId: The result of the audit. `resultId` is filled when the group has enough audits to validate or fail a project - that means that while it's not filled, audits are still "doable" (if no grade, so not done), and then after they are not needed anymore
 - version: A sha of the commit that the audit refers to.
-- endAt: The last date that the id refers to.
+- endAt: It is used for expiration date (after this date the audit is expired).
 - private: Used to access the code by the auditor.

-### discordToken
+### discordToken (TODO: remove)

 Columns:
 - id